South Omaha Public Library: History

 The South Omaha Public Library began as a subscription library, founded in 1889 by A. M. Winebrener.
 The library was originally located in an old drug store at N and 25th Streets.
 By 1895, the library was financially struggling and needed to move to a new building.

 After getting a $50,000 grant from the Andrew Carnegie Library Fund, the library chose a site at 2302 M Street, and the library began construction in 1902.
 The library officially moved into the building in 1905.
 The building was designed by Thomas Rogers Kimball, and used a Renaissance Revival style, reminiscent of a small Italian palazzo.
 When the City of Omaha annexed South Omaha in 1915, the South Omaha Public Library became the first branch of the Omaha Public Library system.

 In 1953, it was announced that a new library would be built on the site of the previous one.
 The Carnegie library was demolished later that year, and the library moved to a temporary location.
 The library was designed by Leo A. Daly.
 The new library officially opened in October 1954.

-By the late 1990s, the library's building was outdated, too small, was short on parking, and needed to rebuilt.
+By the late 1990s, the library's building was outdated, too small, was short on parking, and needed to be rebuilt.
 In 1999, a new location was announced, which would be adjacent to Metropolitan Community College's South Omaha campus.
 The decision to build it there was criticized, as many people viewed the part of Omaha as unsafe, with many refusing to use it.

 The library's initially endured several delays and rising construction costs.
 Ground was broken for the current library in October 2006, with construction commencing shortly after.
 The old library closed on May 17, 2008 and the current library opened later that same month.